SouthernMethodistUniversity/dhri/_sources/data2.md

 ## Social, political, and economic impacts

-> "At a third level of impact, we can consider **the social, economic, or political changes caused** by one’s research processes or products, in both the short and long term." ([Annette Markham, "OKCupid data release fiasco: It’s time to rethink ethics education," 2016](http://annettemarkham.com/2016/05/okcupid-data-release-fiasco-its-time-to-rethink-ethics-education/), emphasis added)
+> "At a third level of impact, we can consider **the social, economic, or political changes caused** by one’s research processes or products, in both the short and long term."
+[Annette Markham, "OKCupid data release fiasco: It’s time to rethink ethics education," 2016](http://annettemarkham.com/2016/05/okcupid-data-release-fiasco-its-time-to-rethink-ethics-education/), emphasis added.

 Reflection prompt: Some questions to consider:

 - Whose **labor** and what **materials** are used to make the digital tools you use?
 How should we (those who benefit from the labor of other people) attribute others' labor?
 How can we (users of these tools) be held accountable?

-> "the energy demands for digital daily life, a key source of big data for social science research, are significant in this era of climate change ... should researchers take the lead in asking cloud storage providers and data processing centers to shift to sustainable and renewable energy sources?" ([Matthew Zook et al, "Ten simple rules for responsible big data research," 2017](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005399))
+> "the energy demands for digital daily life, a key source of big data for social science research, are significant in this era of climate change ... should researchers take the lead in asking cloud storage providers and data processing centers to shift to sustainable and renewable energy sources?"
+[Matthew Zook et al, "Ten simple rules for responsible big data research," 2017](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005399)

 * Could your research or project be used to justify or facilitate potentially harmful **control** or **surveillance**?

 > "'Lots of proprietary programs spy.
 Windows spies, Mac OS spies, iOS spies, Flash player spies.
 Thousands of apps spy on the user' ...
 The internet of things — well, I call it the internet of stings — it's a way that those companies can get power over more things in your life, snoop on more things in your life and have total power...
-'Portable phones, every portable phone has a universal backdoor… And with the backdoor [the phone company] can convert it into a full-time listening device that can hear all the conversation in the room, even when it's not making any call, even when it’s supposed to be switched off.'" ([Factor, interview with Richard Stallman, "The Vanishing State of Privacy," 2017](http://magazine.factor-tech.com/factor_winter_2017/richard_stallman_and_the_vanishing_state_of_privacy))
+'Portable phones, every portable phone has a universal backdoor… And with the backdoor [the phone company] can convert it into a full-time listening device that can hear all the conversation in the room, even when it's not making any call, even when it’s supposed to be switched off.'"
+[Factor, interview with Richard Stallman, "The Vanishing State of Privacy," 2017](http://magazine.factor-tech.com/factor_winter_2017/richard_stallman_and_the_vanishing_state_of_privacy)

 > [Even more so now] "In a post 9/11 world, the U. S. government utilizes computer technology to exert some degree of control over its citizens, rather than protect their privacy...
 [Also,] internet software can be used as parasocietal mechanisms for the observation of online interactions.
 Online social networks allow for high levels of surveillance.
 In addition to marketers, college officials and parents can access social networking sites.
-Students may think that their Facebook or MySpace journal entries are private but they are actually public diaries." ([Susan Barnes, “A Privacy Paradox,” 2006](http://firstmonday.org/article/view/1394/1312))
+Students may think that their Facebook or MySpace journal entries are private but they are actually public diaries."
+[Susan Barnes, “A Privacy Paradox,” 2006](https://firstmonday.org/ojs/index.php/fm/article/view/1394/1312)

-> "Other cases show that 'public' datasets are easily adapted for highly invasive research by incorporating other data, such as Hague et al.’s use of property records and geographic profiling techniques to allegedly identify the pseudonymous artist Banksy" ([Matthew Zook et al, "Ten simple rules for responsible big data research," 2017](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005399))
+> "Other cases show that 'public' datasets are easily adapted for highly invasive research by incorporating other data, such as Hague et al.’s use of property records and geographic profiling techniques to allegedly identify the pseudonymous artist Banksy" [Matthew Zook et al, "Ten simple rules for responsible big data research," 2017](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005399)

 * Could it influence **social or political discourse**?
 Modes of **profit**?